Posted by Tris S. on 12/14/20 (updated 03/03/21)

 From January 4th 2021 onwards, libraries may participate in beta testing of experimental MARC cataloging software that:

-Reduces the cost & complexity of bibliographic cataloging within public lending libraries, through a cataloging platform that:
+Reduces the cost & complexity of bibliographic cataloging within libraries, through a cataloging platform that:

 - Leverages predictive-algorithms and crowdsourced-metadata to significantly accelerate cataloging.

 - Has a highly assistive cataloger-interface with built-in validation.

 - Supports minimal-level (optionally with LCSH), pre-publication, and full-level records.